esarks/SkylerThomas2/02_chapter-01-my-swamp-secular.md

 The song doesn't skip past the swamp.
 It starts there:

-*"I've been down so long, feels like I've forgotten how to stand..."*
+*"I built these walls, I learned to fight, kept my heart locked up so tight..."*

-That line captured my reality.
+That captured my reality.
 Not just a bad day.
 Not just a rough season.
-So long I'd forgotten what standing felt like.
+I'd been there so long I'd adapted to survive.

 **The Core Tension:**